cairuisi/cairuisi.github.io/content/homepage/about.md

 * **Trustworthy Machine Learning System**: Adversarial Robustness, Data Poisoning, Federated Learning

 ## NEWS
+* May, 2024.
+My intern project at NVIDIA "Flextron: Many-in-One Flexible Large Language Model" is accepted by **ICML2024**!
+* May, 2024.
+"Learning to Compress Long Contexts by Dropping-In Convolutions" is accepted by **ICML2024**!
 * Sep, 2023.
 I've just begun my incredible internship journey in NVIDIA.
 * Sep, 2023. "$\mathrm{H_2O}$: Heavy-Hitter Oracle for Efficient Generative Inference of Large Language Models" is accepted by **NeurIPS2023**!
 * Jul, 2023.
 "Robust Mixture-of-Expert Training for Convolutional Neural Networks" is accepted by **ICCV2023**!